Knowledge91/cv/cv.md

 ### About me

 I am Software Engineer by passion.
+During my 5+ of years of experience as a  professional developer I implemented a C++ fitting routine extracting model parameters from CERN data and a NLP chatbot using Python and Tensorflow.
+I can beat songs on Expert+ on Oculus BeatSaber.

 ### Professional Experience

-Present Apr 2020
+Present Mar 2020
 :   **Software Engineer**, Counter Abuse Technologies, *[Google](https://myaccount.google.com) Contractor*

     - Implemented WebRTC video streaming frontend and FaceMesh Tensorflow model.